House Democrats advance plan for bigger Obamacare with subsidies for all

 However, the party’s far-left wing has made expanding Obamacare less of a priority than expanding Medicare because the Affordable Care Act still relies on private insurance companies to offer insurance.
 Medicare coverage, on the other hand, is provided by the government.
 The far-left sees expanding Medicare covers as a step toward “Medicare for All,” in which health insurance would be completely run by the federal government.

-“We need to recognize that while the ACA did many good things, just providing subsidies to private insurance is not the way to move forward,” Rep. Pramila Jayapal, Washington Democrat and chairwoman of the House Progressive Caucus, told Politico.
+“We need to recognize that while the ACA did many good things, just providing subsidies to private insurance is not the way to move forward,” Rep. Pramila Jayapal, Washington state Democrat and chairwoman of the House Progressive Caucus, told Politico.

 Mr. Sanders, a democratic socialist who caucuses with Democrats, is expected to use his perch on the Budget Committee to prioritize expanding Medicare.
 He envisions continuing the more generous Obamacare benefits for only a couple of years to save money for the Medicare expansion.